Dosage Form: tablet, sugar coated

 Exemestane Tablets Dosage and Administration

-The recommended dose of exemestane in early and advanced breast cancer is one 25 mg tablet to be taken once daily after a meal.
+The recommended dose of EXEMESTANE in early and advanced breast cancer is one 25 mg tablet once daily after a meal.

 Dosage Forms and Strengths

 Exemestane Tablets are round, biconvex, off-white to slightly greyish sugar-coated tablets, about 6 mm diameter, printed with numbers 2858 on one side in black ink.
 Each tablet contains 25 mg of exemestane.

 EXEMESTANE is contraindicated in patients with a known hypersensitivity to the drug or to any of the excipients.

 Warnings and Precautions

 Reductions in bone mineral density (BMD) over time are seen with exemestane use.
 Table 1 describes changes in BMD from baseline to 24 months in patients receiving exemestane compared to patients receiving tamoxifen (IES) or placebo (027).
 Concomitant use of bisphosphonates, vitamin D supplementation, and calcium was not allowed.